uber/prototool/README.md

 ```

 Editor integration is a key goal of Prototool.
 We've demonstrated support internally for Intellij, and hope that we have integration for more editors in the future.

+## Stability

+Prototool is generally available, and conforms to [SemVer](https://semver.org), so Prototool will not have any breaking changes on a given
+major version, with some exceptions:

+- The output of the formatter may change between minor versions.
+This has not happened yet, but we may change the format in the future to
+  reflect things such as max line lengths.
+- The breaking change detector may have additional checks added between minor versions, and therefore a change that might not have been
+  breaking previously might be become a breaking change.

 ## Development